Edubrazil17/EDU-PRACTICE/0x01-git/README.md

-getting staring to code yeeeehhhhhh
+getting starting to code yeeeehhhhhh